 - Adjust the exhaust hood and the dryer’s vent cord.

-Please ensure the vent hose is free of bites or other damage before clean it.
+Please ensure the vent hose is free of bites or other damage before cleaning it.
 If the vent hose is scratched or broken, airflow can be limited, extending drying times.

 If you’re still having issues with long drying times after these fixes, it’s likely that a dryer part has broken.
 A damaged heating element in an electric dryer is a possible cause.